On completeness and dynamics of compact Brinkmann spacetimes: Introduction

 where $\nabla$ denotes the Levi-Civita connection of $g$, $F$ a $(1,1)$-smooth tensor field and $X$ a smooth vector field on $M_0 \times \R$.
 Observe that this is a linear perturbation of the geodesic equation of $(M_0, g)$.
 Sufficient conditions on $F$ and $X$ for the trajectories to be complete are given in \cite{CRS}, assuming $(M_0, g)$ complete, and also in \cite{Impulsive}, both in the smooth case and in low regularity cases (assuming the metric functions of distributional nature).

 In the general Brinkmann case, one meets, in adapted local coordinates, equations of the form:

-Now, $\nabla^t$ is the Levi-Civita connection or a (locally defined) Riemannian metric $g_t$, varying with time.
+Now, $\nabla^t$ is the Levi-Civita connection of a (locally defined) Riemannian metric $g_t$, varying with time.
 So our situation is noticeably different from the one investigated in \cite{CRS}, first because there is no globally defined Riemannian metric on $M$, secondly because of the time dependency of the connection involved in Equation (\ref{Equation E_1}).

 In addition to the previous comments, let us mention here that in dimension $3$, all Brinkmann manifolds are pp-waves.
-Their completeness in the ''roughly homogeneous'' case, i.e. when the isometry group acts transitively, without preserving the parallel vector field, is investigated in the literature, for instance in \cite{Rec_curvature}.
-There are maximal non-complete homogeneous examples, that is they admit no embedding in a larger space.
-Let us mention that the so-called Walker spaces, in some references, are generalizations of Brinkmann spaces in a general pseudo-Riemannian context.
+Their completeness in the ``roughly homogeneous'' case, i.e. when the isometry group acts transitively, without preserving the parallel vector field, is investigated in the literature, for instance in \cite{Rec_curvature}, where they are referred to as Lorentzian ``Walker spaces''.
+In particular, there are maximal incomplete homogeneous examples, meaning that they admit no embedding into a larger space.
+These spaces are (incomplete) homogeneous plane waves.
+Let us mention that what some references call Walker spaces can be seen as generalizations of Brinkmann spacetimes in a general pseudo-Riemannian context.
+More recently, a $C^2$-maximality result has been established in any dimension for simply connected, non-flat homogeneous plane waves (all of which are incomplete in the roughly homogeneous case).